labinfo-lncc-br/SpoMAG/README.md

 - KEGG_ko: the KEGG Orthology code (e.g., K07699)

 Each row should represent one gene annotation.

+Another differential of SpoMAG is its ability to infer gene identity even in cases where annotations are ambiguous.
+As shown in the example above, some rows can contain a valid `KEGG_ko` code but a missing or undefined `Preferred_name` (e.g., “-”), while others have a predicted gene name but no associated KO.
+SpoMAG integrates both fields to assign a unified `spo_gene_name`:

+- If `Preferred_name` is missing but `KEGG_ko` matches a known sporulation-associated KO, the gene is identified based on the KO.

+- If `KEGG_ko` is missing but `Preferred_name` matches a known sporulation gene, the gene is identified based on the name.

+- If both are informative and match known references, preference is given to `Preferred_name`.

 ## Quick start
 ### Running with a single genome in the annotation file